Dementia Symptoms, Types & Memory Loss Signs | SPARSH Hospital

 When to See a Neurologist

 If someone shows signs of cognitive decline or memory loss, it’s best to consult a specialist.
 A neurologist in Bangalore or another city can offer expert advice, diagnosis, and treatment options.
-They can also guide families on how to care for someone with dementia.
+They can also guide families in caring for someone with dementia.

 Choosing the best neurology hospital in Bangalore or another city ensures access to top facilities, skilled doctors, and advanced diagnostic tools.
 Getting help early can make a real difference.